bitrise-io/depman/README.md

     * if you can retrieve your repository you got all your dependencies in place, no additional requests required, no surprise maintenances on other servers

+## Commands

+* init: create a template deplist.json file in the current dir
+* update: checks deplist.json and downloads all the dependencies

 ## Limitations

 * Right now it requires the unix 'cp' and 'rm' commands (used for safe directory copy and remove).